polytechnice-si/4A_ISA_TheCookieFactory/Readme.md

   - Modeling a component-based architecture focused on offered and required functional interfaces;
   - Implementing such components using (stateless) EJB Sessions with J2E;
+  - Using SOAP-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Remote Procedure Call_ (RPC): remote client <--> J2E;
-  - Using SOAP-based Web Services as an interoperable layer to integrate heterogeneous technologies (remote client, J2E and .Net);
+  - Using REST-based Web Services as an interoperable layer to integrate heterogeneous technologies through _Resource exposition_: J2E <--> .Net
-  - Consuming web services from remote clients (B2C or B2B);
+  - Consuming web services (SOAPfrom remote clients (B2C or B2B);
   - Using EJB entities to support the implementation of a persistence layer.